danpeig/node-red-meshtastic-msg/README.md

 ## Receive event node
 This node will watch for the defined event and output the payload received.
 Typically, the output should be a JSON field but there are some events that report numbers or simple strings.
-The events list comes from [Mesthastic.js Event System Class](https://js.meshtastic.org/classes/Utils.EventSystem.html)
+Events are defined in the [eventSystem.ts](https://github.com/meshtastic/web/blob/main/packages/core/src/utils/eventSystem.ts) file from Meshtastic Web.

 ### Settings
 - `event` (string): select the event to monitor/watch